Our 'Incredible Edible' gardens are open to all, with free food to pick and take home!

 INCREDIBLE EDIBLE CIVIC CENTRE

-This small garden includes a rich mix of berries, rhubarb, veggies and herbs, plus some edible flowers and some low maintenance perennial veggies you might not have seen before.
+This small garden includes a rich mix of berries, rhubarb, veggies and herbs, plus some edible flowers and lots of low-maintenance perennial (and wild!) veggies you might not have seen before.
 Find the garden adjacent to the Alban Arena and close to the Council Offices in the Civic Centre (off St Peter's Street).

-The second garden is not open yet but we hope it will launch sometime in 2018.
-This plot is larger than the Civic Centre garden and more accessible for the less-mobile, with raised beds at a suitable height for wheelchair users.
+This plot, next to the Russell Avenue car park, is larger than the Civic Centre garden and more accessible for the less-mobile, with raised beds at a suitable height for wheelchair users.
 This garden will include more familiar vegetables, a wildlife area and a flower border for pollinators.
 Much of it is shaded by trees, giving us the opportunity to create an edible forest garden which will include wild and shade-tolerant veggies and many perennial edibles.
 Read more about forest gardening in our blog post here.

 Some local businesses have very kindly given us money or goods to help us get started on the gardens; huge thanks go to the following, and we ask you to support them as they've supported us!